For process optimization

 Frozen doughs can be stored for long periods at temperatures below 0°C. It is not only important to remain the quality consistent during the entire shelf life of the dough but also during the process from freezer to oven.

 By optimizing the application recipe and process conditions the quality of the dough can be remained as optimal as possible.
-Special attention needs to be paid to the floor quality, type of yeast, reducing agents, enzymes and hydrocolloids used.
+Special attention needs to be paid to the flour quality, type of yeast, reducing agents, enzymes and hydrocolloids used.
 Next to that the process-, freeze- and baking conditions play a major role as well.

 A balanced recipe and process conditions improves the volume, appearance, organoleptic qualities and cryoresistance.
 Not only for the frozen dough but also in the final baked good.